-Considered one of the top snorkeling destinations in the Caribbean, Roatán’s underwater world is something not to miss.
-Located some 20 miles from Honduras mainland, the island of Roatán boasts some stunning and pristine snorkeling spots.
+Considered one of the top snorkeling destinations in the Caribbean, Roatán’s underwater world should not be missed.
+Located some 20 miles from the Honduras mainland, the island of Roatán boasts some stunning and pristine snorkeling spots.
 From queen angelfish to sea turtle sightings, to amazing displays of soft coral in crystal-clear water, there’s so much to experience when snorkeling Roatán.

-Roatán is the biggest of the Bay Islands, a small Honduran archipelago located a few tens of miles off the mainland coast.
-With Útila and Guanaja, it boasts the best snorkeling in Honduras and one of the very best in the whole Caribbean.
+Roatán is the biggest of the Bay Islands, a small Honduran archipelago located about thirty miles off the mainland coast.
+With Útila and Guanaja, it boasts the best snorkeling in Honduras and some of the very best in the Caribbean.

 Roatán is almost 50 miles long and barely 5 miles wide.
 Its northwest coast is bordered by a breathtaking coral reef, which offers world-class snorkeling experiences, especially in West Bay.
 Elsewhere, many other reefs can be explored, both on the island itself and around the islets and coral cays that surround it.

 The West End and West Bay area, in the west of the island, is the hotspot for snorkeling in Roatán.
-West Bay reef, healthy and easily accessible from the beach, is just unmissable.
-With its corals cascading in crystal blue waters and its wide diversity of colorful fish, it offers amazing snorkeling times.
+West Bay reef, healthy and easily accessible from the beach, should not be missed.
+With its corals cascading in crystal blue waters and its wide diversity of colorful fish, it offers amazing snorkeling experiences.

 Around West Bay, there are several other options for getting in the water.
-Lighthouse Point, at the western tip of the island, can be snorkeled when there are no waves, but entering the water (on a flat) is tricky.
+Lighthouse Point, at the western tip of the island, can be snorkeled when there are no waves, but entering the water from its shallow reef flat can be tricky, so care must be taken.

-Local guides can also take you by boat to other spots on the reef, such as Blue Channel, Sea Quest or Butchers Bank, but they are quite deep and more scuba diving spots.
+Local guides can also take you by boat to other spots on the reef, such as Blue Channel, Sea Quest or Butchers Bank.
+However, those areas are quite deep and better suited for scuba diving.

 The more exposed south coast of Roatán is home to fewer coral reefs.
-French Key “lagoon”, which stretches between Little French Key and the Fantasy Island Beach Resort, is one of the most beautiful spots on the coast.
-Its shallow depth, crystal clear water, and loads of fish make it a perfect snorkeling location.
+French Key lagoon, which stretches between Little French Key and the Fantasy Island Beach Resort, is one of the most beautiful spots on the coast.
+Its shallow depth, crystal clear water, and loads of fish make it a perfect spot for snorkeling.

-Between French Key and the Coco View Resort, you can also spot from the surface the Prince Albert Shipwreck, an impressive shipwreck over 50m long.
-This area is dangerous and must be reached by boat.
+Between French Key and the Coco View Resort, from the surface of the water you can spot the Prince Albert Shipwreck, an impressive shipwreck over 164 feet long.
+Be aware that his area is dangerous and must be reached by boat.

-The eastern end of Roatán, wild and unspoiled, extends with several islands and cays.
+The eastern end of Roatán, wild and unspoiled, is comprised of several islands and cays.
 This is where Pigeon Cay, a small sandbank surrounded by coral reefs, is located.
-You’ll find on the island several boat trips option to reach it.
+On the island you’ll find several options for boat trips to the cay.
 Most of these day trips include 1 or 2 more snorkeling stops on the way.

-If you are planning a snorkeling trip to Roatán or anywhere else in the Caribbean, we recommend the excellent Reef Fish Identification: Florida Caribbean Bahamas (also available in ebook), the reference guide to ID the fish you will encounter snorkeling the island.
+If you are planning a snorkeling trip to Roatán or anywhere else in the Caribbean, we recommend the excellent Reef Fish Identification: Florida Caribbean Bahamas (also available in ebook), this invaluable reference guide will allow you to ID the fish you will encounter snorkeling the island.

-The rainy season is less suited to snorkeling since the wind makes sea conditions dangerous (waves).
-March, April, and May are reckoned to be the best months to visit Roatán and the Bay Islands.
+The rainy season is less suited to snorkeling since the wind makes sea conditions and waves dangerous.
+March, April, and May are considered to be the best months to visit Roatán and the Bay Islands.

 December and January are the coolest months of the year (about 77°F/25°C), and July and August are the warmest (an average of almost 30°).
 The water temperature is between 79 and 86°F (26 and 30°C) all through the year, with a peak in August-September.